 8. Art Deco Living Room

-The Art Deco style is all about glamour, geometric patterns, and rich materials, making it a perfect choice for a high-end living about incorporating mirrored furniture, gold-leaf accents, and bold, symmetrical motifs that reflect the roaring twenties.
+The Art Deco style is all about glamour, geometric patterns, and rich materials, making it a perfect choice for a high-end living room.
+Think about incorporating mirrored furniture, gold-leaf accents, and bold, symmetrical motifs that reflect the roaring twenties.
 A sunburst mirror or a lacquered bar cart can serve as a nod to this iconic era while maintaining a modern edge.
-High-gloss finishes and exotic wood veneers like ebony or mahogany add to the sense of executed correctly, an Art Deco-inspired space feels incredibly theatrical and polished, offering a unique personality that stands out from more conventional modern designs found in typical homes today.
+High-gloss finishes and exotic wood veneers like ebony or mahogany add to the sense of luxury.
+When executed correctly, an Art Deco-inspired space feels incredibly theatrical and polished, offering a unique personality that stands out from more conventional modern designs found in typical homes today.

 9. Indoor Outdoor Living Room